Various Partner Options: Getting Pregnant and HIV

 If you choose this method, it is ideal for the partner who is living with HIV to have an undetectable viral load before the couple tries to get pregnant.
 This improves the mother's health and also helps to prevent HIV transmission to the baby or to her partner.
 Having an undetectable viral load lowers the transmission risk to a baby to less than 1 percent.

 If her viral load is not known or is detectable, the risk of passing on HIV is lower if you only have unprotected sex when the woman is ovulating (when she is most likely to get pregnant; this is often called "timed intercourse").
 Ovulation occurs when an egg is released from the woman's ovary, and usually happens about two weeks before a woman starts her menstrual period.
-Insemination during the "fertile window" – usually one to two days before ovulation and one day after ovulation – has a greater chance of success.
+Insemination during the "fertile window" – usually one to two days before ovulation until one day after ovulation – has a greater chance of success.
 For more information on understanding and tracking your fertility, visit:

 Pre-Exposure Prophylaxis (PrEP)